-How do you manage get everything done and be able to enjoy the holidays as well?
+How do you manage to get everything done and be able to enjoy the holidays as well?

 The best way—lose that urge to procrastinate and get it done today!

-As 2016 winds to a close in the coming weeks, we thought we’d put together a checklist of a few things for you and your practice to consider before 2017 takes over.
+As the year winds to a close in the coming weeks, we thought we’d put together a checklist of a few things for you and your practice to consider before the new year takes over.

 1. Help your patients avoid “snoozing and losing”